Polish Greyhound

 Unique facts and fascinating details

-- The Polish Greyhound is one of the few sighthounds that can be trained for protection work due to its natural guarding instincts.
+- The Polish Greyhound is one of the few sighthounds that possesses a double coat, allowing it to withstand colder climates.

 Frequently Asked Questions